javiersantos/GoodbyeBackspaceChrome/README.md

 ===================================

 Eliminates the backspace key to not return to the previous page.
 So simple!
-Eliminates the backspace key to not return to the previous page.
-So simple!

 Never again you are going to return to the previous page when pressing the backspace key.
 Just install Goodbye Backspace! and voilà... the extension does the rest.